 Hey (name), I just wanted to reach out and see how you like your new (item).
 I also wanted to take this time to invite you to our referral program.
 I know it was mentioned briefly while we were finishing up your paperwork, but I just wanted to remind you about it.
 Remember if you join our referral program you will earn (money/item/service) for every referral that you send and that also purchases a new (item).

-They just make sense.
-This is the perfect opportunity for you to sprinkle in your referral program and get someone who is at a happy moment to sign up.
-This is that email someone receives right after they make a purchase.
-You know the one that simply reiterates what they ordered and perhaps gives some shipping info?
-Yeah, well this is also the perfect place to drop some lines about your referral program.
+This is the email someone receives right after they make a purchase.
+It simply reiterates what they ordered and might provide some shipping information.
+It’s also the perfect place to drop some lines about your referral program.
 People tend to read thank you and receipt emails, so this is a prime time for inviting a customer to become a member.
 Plus, people are usually pretty happy right after making purchases, which may work in your favor.

-These guys are actually quite common.
-Perhaps you have a few people who haven’t shown face in a while.
-You may already have an email aimed towards these folks, so why not use that existing email and add a bit about your referral program.
-You can even mention the reward they can earn in the subject line – to help regain their interest.
+These types of invites are quite common.
+Perhaps you have a few people who haven’t shown their faces in a while.
+You may already have an email aimed towards these folks, so why not use that existing email and add a bit about your referral program?
+You can even mention the reward they can earn in the subject line to help regain their interest.

 Hi, there old friend, we haven’t seen you around in a while, just wanted to let you know that we’re still here.
 In fact, we started a referral program and would love your friends to know about us too.
 We’ll sweeten the deal and give you (coupon amount or dollar amount) off your next order if you send a referral our way.